kochbj/Reduced_Reused_Recycled/README.md

 Most of the things you are looking for are in the "Data" folder.

-**Dataset_Curation:** You'll find the main notebook to clean ad curate the data for the whole project "MainDataset.ipynb."
+**Dataset_Curation:** You'll find the main notebook to clean and curate the data for the whole project, "MainDataset.ipynb."

 **Dataset_Curation/Data:** You'll find four json files that correspond to the raw data from MAG and PWC.
 The PWC files are 06/16/21 downloads from [here](https://github.com/paperswithcode/paperswithcode-data).
 I will try and add some code to show how I got the MAG ID's for the papers in "datasets.json" but given that MAG is offline, I'm not sure it's that helpful.